 Apple has also gathered together some reactions to the new Mac Pro from companies like Adobe, BlackMagic and Avid and you can read those here.

-The Mac Pro starts at $5,999 and will be available to order in December.
-The Pro Display XDR starts at $4,999, again available to order next month.
-As was well publicised around the launch, the stand costs an extra $999 or it's $199 extra for a VESA mount.
+The Mac Pro starts at $5,999 and is now available to order.
+The Pro Display XDR starts at $4,999.
+As was well publicised around the launch, the stand costs an extra $999 or it's $199 extra for a VESA wall mount.